 A defense lawyer who regularly defends truck accident cases was telling me recently how many plaintiffs’ lawyers rarely ask the questions that really scare him in deposition or in discovery.
 Car accident lawyers figure, “Hey, it is a truck accident.
 A truck accident is just a big car, right?
 It is really not.
 There are too many nuances to truck accident cases.

-But truck accident cases disproportionately involve overweight trucks not only because heavy trucks cause more accidents because they are less safe, but also because truck drivers and companies that are willing to go overweight are similarly willing to take other chances with fatigued drivers and improperly maintained trucks.
+But truck accident cases disproportionately involve overweight trucks not only because heavy trucks cause more accidents because they are less safe, but also because truck drivers and companies willing to go overweight are similarly willing to take other chances with fatigued drivers and improperly maintained trucks.

 When you go beyond 80,000 pounds, it becomes even more difficult to break and turn.
 The usual suspects include trucks carrying lumbar, coal, and oil.
-But there are so much industry these days an overweight truck can be carrying just about anything.
-The problem of overweight trucks is getting worse not better.
+But there are so much industry these days an overweight truck can carry just about anything.
+The problem of overweight trucks is getting worse, not better.
 In 2015, more than ever, trucking companies have tight margins.
 This tough economy really squeezes transportation companies generally – take a look at the Dow Transportation Index which is struggling in 2015 even with oil prices down.

 One tight margin buster that can help you squeeze out a few extra bucks?
 Overloading the trucks so you can carry more cargo.
 Enforcement is down because the states don’t have the resources to police trucks.
 So you have a recipe for disaster.
 (Besides overweight truck accident victims, the other big losers are infrastructure – overweight trucks cause the same damage as 10,000 cars on our roads and bridges – and honest trucking companies who find it harder to compete with companies that push the envelope on cargo.)